-The Industrial Revolutions
+The First Industrial Revolution

 The First Industrial Revolution used water and steam power to mechanize production.
 The Second used electric power to create mass production.
 The Third used electronics and information technology to automate production.
-Now a Fourth Industrial Revolution is building on the Third, the digital revolution that has been occurring since the middle of the last century.
+Now the Fourth Industrial Revolution is building on the Third, the digital revolution that has been occurring since the middle of the last century.
 It is characterized by a fusion of technologies that is blurring the lines between the physical, digital, and biological spheres.

-Here is the great article on World Economic Forum about The Fourth Industrial Revolution- what it means, how to respond by Klaus Schwab – the Founder and Executive Chairman of the World Economic Forum.
+Here is a great article on World Economic Forum about The Fourth Industrial Revolution- what it means, how to respond by Klaus Schwab – the Founder and Executive Chairman of the World Economic Forum.
 Read more…